ericmcbride/wufei/README.md

     -V, --version     Prints version information

 OPTIONS:
-    -n, --namespace <namespace>      Namespace for logs [default: kube-system] -o, --outfile <outfile>          Outfile of where the logs are being recorded [default: /tmp/wufei/] --selector <selector>        Select pods by label example: version=v1 --since <since>              Only return logs newer then a duartion in seconds like 1, 60, or 180 --tail-lines <tail-lines>    If set, the number of lines from the end of the logs to show [default: 1]
+        --json-key <json-key>        key to search for in the json, prints out the value.
+Only single key supported -n, --namespace <namespace>      Namespace for logs [default: kube-system] -o, --outfile <outfile>          Outfile of where the logs are being recorded [default: /tmp/wufei/] --selector <selector>        Select pods by label example: version=v1 --since <since>              Only return logs newer then a duration in seconds like 1, 60, or 180 --tail-lines <tail-lines>    If set, the number of lines from the end of the logs to show [default: 1]
 ```